YingGwan/ICP-MATLAB-Code/README.md

 # ICP-MATLAB-Code
-Iterative closet point algorithm (Point to point distance) Theory derivation can be seen in cs685-icp.pdf P8
+Iterative closet point algorithm (Point to point distance)

+Remark: Theory derivation can be seen in cs685-icp.pdf P8

 How to use: